AkopovaAnna/PicsartJavascript/userPostApp/README.md

 Authentication was done by uing multer and jwt

-UserPost App five CRUD operations on user, post models and uploading images;
+UserPost App use CRUD operations on user, post models and uploading images;

 ## API Endpoints